PhD, University of Chicago Harris School of Public Policy, 2007; MA, Northeastern University, 2001; AB, Princeton University, 1999

 Health care, data analytics, public policy

-Dr. Lindsey Leininger is an expert in public health policy.
-Her work is driven by a fierce commitment to improving health outcomes among medically and socioeconomically vulnerable populations.
-She has a longstanding interest in the health care safety net and a newer line of work on fighting “infodemics” – outbreaks of medical misinformation that flare alongside outbreaks of disease.
-At Tuck, she teaches courses on data-driven decision-making in the health sector.
+Dr. Lindsey Leininger specializes in data-driven health policy, with a focus on the health care safety net and community health.
+She has a longstanding interest in publicly funded health insurance programs, with related research spanning quality measurement, risk segmentation, and program evaluation.
+Her community health work focuses on health education and promotion initiatives.
+Highlights include leading an award-winning crisis communication campaign during the COVID-19 pandemic; designing and delivering a nationally recognized curriculum for public benefits navigators; and leading the data and research efforts for a home-visiting program for high-risk pregnant women in Wisconsin.
+At Tuck she teaches courses on data-driven decision-making in the health sector.
 She also serves as Faculty Director for the Center for Health Care.
-Prior to Tuck, Lindsey spent a decade leading research and technical assistance projects for public health insurers, both as an academic and as a think-tank researcher.
+Prior to Tuck, Lindsey spent a decade designing and leading research and technical assistance projects for Medicaid agencies, both as an academic and as a think-tank researcher.
 She holds a PhD in health policy from the University of Chicago’s Harris School of Public Policy.